GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 [obtain](https://github.com/eschulte/emacs-web-server)
 it in iShell, this is a work for real aficionados.

-Because we have several arbitrary-text arguments, we also need `getArgumentText` helper function to go around two iShell parser quirks:
-- It passes the current selection, if it presents, as an argument value to the custom [noun-types](https://gchristensen.github.io/ishell/res/tutorial.html#Introduction_to_Noun_Types).
-- It requires specifying special `this` [anaphoric pronoun](https://gchristensen.github.io/ishell/res/tutorial.html#Anaphora) in place of the first arbitrary-text argument value if there is an active selection and values of other arbitrary-text arguments, if there are more than one, contain spaces.
-If there is no selection, `this` is considered as the literal value of an argument.

-Thanks to `getArgumentText` and `this` parser predefined keyword it is possible to capture the selected text or a link (when there is no selection) under any custom headline with spaces in its name.
-The process is shown in the video above.

-By default, the command extracts selection as plain text, but it could be marked for processing to org-formatted text, if the `format` parameter is specified in the command arguments.
+By default, the command extracts selection as plain text, but it could be marked for processing to org-formatted text, if the value of `format` parameter is specified in command arguments.

 Paste the following code into iShell command editor: